gbass2/ComputerArchitecture/doc/NOTES.md

         - Implement stalls and nops to handle hazards and latencies.
 Using stalls so I hope that works.
         - Implement the alu operations
     - Convert to C

+    - The register access stalls the processor and reschedules events. make sure the rescheduled events times are a multiple of 11.
+Fix this

 - Part 2
     - Implement Membus